vuejs/it.vuejs.org/src/api/index.md

 ### data

-- **Tipo:** `Object | Function`
+- **Tipo:** `Oggetto | Funzione`

-- **Restriction:** Only accepts `Function` when used in `Vue.extend()`.
+- **Restriction:** Only accepts `Funzione` when used in `Vue.extend()`.

 - **Details:**

-  The data object for the Vue instance.
-Vue.js will recursively convert its properties into getter/setters to make it "reactive". **The object must be plain**: native objects, existing getter/setters and protoTipo properties are ignored.
-It is not recommended to observe complex objects.
+  The data oggetto for the Vue instance.
+Vue.js will recursively convert its properties into getter/setters to make it "reactive". **The oggetto must be plain**: native oggettos, existing getter/setters and protoTipo properties are ignored.
+It is not recommended to observe complex oggettos.

-  Once the instance is created, the original data object can be accessed as `vm.$data`.
-The Vue instance also proxies all the properties found on the data object.
+  Once the instance is created, the original data oggetto can be accessed as `vm.$data`.
+The Vue instance also proxies all the properties found on the data oggetto.

   Properties that start with `_` or `$` will **not** be proxied on the Vue instance because they may conflict with Vue's internal properties and API methods.
 You will have to access them as `vm.$data._property`.

-  If required, a deep clone of the original object can be obtained by passing `vm.$data` through `JSON.parse(JSON.stringaify(...))`.
+  If required, a deep clone of the original oggetto can be obtained by passing `vm.$data` through `JSON.parse(JSON.stringaify(...))`.

 - **Esempio:**